+Full Thanksgiving table decor makes a statement.
 Create a table runner using camel-color wool flannel or felt cut to size with a pair of pinking shears.
 Lay coordinating ribbons along the center of the runner and secure with double-stick tape or a dab of fabric glue.
 Set a compote or cake stand in the center and scatter leaves, mini pumpkins, and pears along the runner.

 Candle Centerpiece with Green Vegetables

-What better way to celebrate the Thanksgiving harvest feast than by creating a centerpiece using gorgeous green vegetables.
+What better way to celebrate the Thanksgiving harvest feast than by creating a DIY centerpiece using gorgeous green vegetables.
 To make the asparagus- and green bean-wrapped candles, stretch two sturdy rubber bands around a white pillar candle, then insert vegetable stalks underneath the band.
 Cover the bands with satin ribbon, and decorate the platter with a few white mums and coffee berry sprigs.

 Elevated Pumpkin and Flowers Centerpiece

-Though this example may be too tall for a dining table, this arrangement will definitely impress your guests.
+Though this example may be too tall for a dining table, this Thanksgiving floral centerpiece will definitely impress your guests.
 Place it on an entryway table or sideboard, or make a shorter version for a centerpiece.
 Hollow out the top of a white pumpkin, then nestle in a vase filled with wet florist's foam.
 Stems of leaves and berry branches are inserted into the foam that holds everything in place.

 Centerpiece with Cranberry Spheres